romy-vos/MLP-from-scratch/README.md

 ## Simple MLP from scratch

-A python implementation of a simple MLP from scratch without any libraries (only math module).
+A python implementation of a simple MLP from scratch without any libraries (only math module), part of assignment 1 from the Deep Learning course at VU Amsterdam.

 The MLP:
 - input layer with 2 nodes